Challenges in Deploying Machine Learning: a Survey of Case Studies: Model Verification

 \subsection{Formal Verification}

-The formal verification step verifies that the model functionality follows the requirements defined within the scope of the project.
-Such verification could include mathematical proofs of correctness or numerical estimates of output error bounds, but as Ashmore et. al. \cite{ashmore2019assuring} point out this rarely happens in practice.
-More often quality standards are being formally set via extensive regulatory frameworks.
+The formal verification step verifies that software functionality follows the requirements defined within the scope of the project.
+For ML models such verification could include mathematical proofs of correctness or numerical estimates of output error bounds, but as Ashmore et. al. \cite{ashmore2021assuring} point out this rarely happens in practice.
+More often, quality standards are being formally set via extensive regulatory frameworks that define what quality means and how models can be shown to meet them.

 An example of where ML solutions have to adhere to regulations is the banking industry \cite{ananth2019opening}.
 This requirement was developed in the aftermath of the global financial crisis, as the industry realized that there was a need for heightened scrutiny towards models.
 As a consequence an increased level of regulatory control is now being applied to the processes that define how the models are built, approved and maintained.
-For instance, official guidelines has been published by the UK's Prudential Regulation Authority \cite{authority2018model} and European Central Bank \cite{guide2017guide}.
-These guidelines require model risk frameworks to be in place for all business decision-making solutions, and implementation of such frameworks requires developers to have extensive tests suites in order to understand behavior of their ML models.
+For instance, official guidelines have been published by the UK's Prudential Regulation Authority \cite{authority2018model} and European Central Bank \cite{guide2017guide}.
+These guidelines require ML model risk frameworks to be in place for all business decision-making solutions, and implementation of such frameworks requires developers to have extensive tests suites in order to understand the behavior of their ML models.
 The formal verification step in that context means ensuring that the model meets all criteria set by the corresponding regulations.

-Regulatory frameworks share similarities with country-wide policies, which we discuss in greater details in Section~\ref{sec:ethics}.
+Regulatory frameworks share similarities with country-wide policies for governing the use of ML-powered technology, which we discuss in greater detail in Section~\ref{sec:ethics}.